ivan-64/rsschool-cv/cv.md

 I am 59 years old.
 I am a professional builder.

 So, I decided to start programming.
-Why not..
+Why not...

+## Skills

+* HTML
+* CSS

+## Education

+* Code-Basics

+    Free HTML/CSS/JavaScript course: online training from scratch.

+* Course on layout and creation of websites from scratch.
+All the basics of HTML/CSS in practice.